andypike/ruby_videos/README.md

 many on the concepts in [Trailblazer](https://github.com/apotonick/trailblazer) but also wondered if I could do something similar with just standard Rails and POROs (with a few lightweight gems).

+Although this project is pretty simple, a lot of the code looks overkill for the project.
+That is expected at this stage.
+I wanted to experiment around with this style to see how it might turn out and having a real project is the best way to do that.
+I'm hoping to expand this project over time and see how easy it is to change with this architecture.
+I'm hoping that separating responsibilities will make change easy later.

 ### Responsibilities